Liisa Freure (President)

 Jill Kearney (Vice-president)

 Jill Kearney is a certified IDA Dyslexia Practitioner and has Associate Level certification from the Academy of Orton-Gillingham Practitioners and Educators.
 Jill has a B.Sc.
 (Biology ) and an M.Sc.
 (Applied Statistics) and worked for over 30 years in environmental health research and risk assessment.
-She became interested in understanding dyslexia when her son had unexpected difficulties in learning to read.
+She became interested in understanding dyslexia when a family member had unexpected difficulties in learning to read.
 She now enjoys private tutoring and is often found looking at the latest scientific articles about reading and participating in workshops and webinars on dyslexia, assessment, effective interventions, fluency, morphology, etymology, assistive technologies, and other learning issues.
 By working with ONBIDA she hopes to share what she has learned in order to help people with dyslexia, their families and educators.

 Yatin Dullabh (Treasurer)

 Yatin Dullabh is a qualified Chartered Accountant and Certified Information Systems Auditor (CISA) with over 12 years of financial audit, IT audit and consulting experience.
 He is a highly accomplished Auditor Controls Consultant, and Accounting professional with a successful verifiable track record in corporate audit, IT audit, accounting, and business advisory services.
 He is well versed in performing controls gap analysis, and designing business process and system improvements.
 Yatin grew up in a household learning that those of us that are fortunate should always find means to help those that are less.
 He would like to give back to his community by dedicating his time and available skills and resources to the organization.
 He believes that education is the fundamental tool for growth and development, as individuals, as organizations, and as communities.
 Early childhood identification of learning disabilities and intervention significantly improves in managing and addressing those learning disabilities.